-- OMEGA JV1 (21 Members): OMEGA JV1 owns 9 MW of distributive generation, located in Cuyahoga Falls, Ohio (the largest participant), consisting of six 1.5 MW Caterpillar diesel units.
-This project was installed by AMP and later sold to OMEGA JV1 at AMP's net cost.
-OMEGA JV1 has no debt.
-The OMEGA JV1 Participants have approved retirement and sale of the assets of OMEGA JV1. - OMEGA JV2 (36 Members): OMEGA JV2 owns 138.65 MW of distributed generation, consisting of two 32 MW gas-fired turbines, one 11 MW gas-fired turbine, one 1.6 MW diesel generator and thirty-four 1.825 MW diesel generators.
-OMEGA JV2 has approved the sale of the 1.6 MW diesel generator.
+- OMEGA JV2 (36 Members): OMEGA JV2 owns 138.65 MW of distributed generation, consisting of two 32 MW gas-fired turbines, one 11 MW gas-fired turbine and thirty-four 1.825 MW diesel generators.
 AMP is responsible for the operation of the JV2 Project.
-As of October 1, 2017, \$1,800,557 principal amount of JV2 Obligations was outstanding and held on the Line of Credit. - OMEGA JV4 (4 Members): OMEGA JV4 owns a 69 kV transmission line located in Williams County, Ohio that electrically connects Members Bryan, Montpelier and Pioneer, providing additional reliability to their Electric Systems and the ability to make power sales to one industrial customer.
+As of October 1, 2019, \$3,248,765 principal amount of JV2 Obligations was outstanding and held on the Line of Credit. - OMEGA JV4 (4 Members): OMEGA JV4 owns a 69 kV sub-transmission line located in Williams County, Ohio that electrically connects Members Bryan, Montpelier and

+Pioneer, providing additional reliability to their Electric Systems and the ability to make power sales to one industrial customer.
 AMP constructed the initial phase of the line in 1995 and then transferred title to the participants in December 1995 at no markup of its cost.
-OMEGA JV4 has no debt. - OMEGA JV5 (42 Members): In 1993, OMEGA JV5 assigned to a trustee the obligations of its participants to make payments for their respective ownership shares in the "Belleville Project," a 42 MW run-of-the-river hydroelectric generating facility on an Army Corps dam near Belleville, Ohio, an associated transmission line in Ohio and backup diesel generation owned by OMEGA JV5.
+OMEGA JV4 has no debt.

+- OMEGA JV5 (42 Members): In 1993, OMEGA JV5 assigned to a trustee the obligations of its participants to make payments for their respective ownership shares in the "Belleville Project," a 42 MW run-of-the-river hydroelectric generating facility on an Army Corps dam near Parkersburg, West Virginia and an associated transmission line in Ohio owned by OMEGA JV5.
 AMP is responsible for operation of the Belleville Project.
 The hydroelectric generation associated with the Belleville Project has been operational since June 1999.
-The diesel generation units have been in service since 1995.
-OMEGA JV5 Participants have approved the retirement and sale of diesel units.
 The Federal Energy Regulatory Commission license for the Belleville Project runs through August 31, 2039.
-As of October 1, 2017, \$33,595,832 of the 2001 Belleville Beneficial Interest Certificates ("2001 BICs") with a final maturity of 2030 was The 2001 BICs are capital appreciation bonds with a final aggregate maturity amount of \$56,125,000.
+As of October 1, 2019, \$37,468,277 of the 2001 Belleville Beneficial Interest Certificates ("2001 BICs") with a final maturity of 2030 was outstanding.
+The 2001 BICs are capital appreciation bonds with a final aggregate maturity amount of \$56,125,000.
 In addition, on February 15, 2014, AMP redeemed \$70,990,000 of the 2004 Belleville Beneficial Interest Certificates with the proceeds of a draw on the Line of Credit, which draw was evidenced by the proceeds of a note (the "JV5 Note").
 On January 29, 2016, OMEGA JV5 caused the issuance of \$49,745,000 Belleville Beneficial Interest Refunding Certificates, Series 2016 (the "2016 BICs") to pay a portion of the outstanding balance of the JV5 Note and to pay costs of issuance.
 The balance of the JV5 Note has since been retired.
 The 2016 BICs bear interest at a variable rate, mature on February 1, 2024 and are subject to redemption and mandatory tender at the option of the holder commencing February 15, 2021.
-As of October 1, 2017, \$40,400,000 aggregate principal amount of the 2016 BICs was outstanding.
-The 2001 BICs and 2016 BICs are non-recourse to AMP.

-- OMEGA JV6 (10 Members): OMEGA JV6 owns four 1.8 MW wind turbines located in Bowling Green, Ohio.
+As of October 1, 2019, \$28,245,000 aggregate principal amount of the 2016 BICs was outstanding.
+The 2001 BICs and 2016 BICs are non-recourse to AMP. - OMEGA JV6 (10 Members): OMEGA JV6 owns four 1.8 MW wind turbines located in Bowling Green, Ohio.
 AMP is responsible for the operation of the JV6 assets.
 OMEGA JV6 has no debt outstanding. - Combustion Turbine Project (33 Members AMP-owned, not a JV): In August 2003, AMP financed, with a draw on its Line of Credit, the acquisition of three gas turbine installations, located in Bowling Green, Galion and Napoleon, Ohio (each of which is an AMP Member), plus an inventory of spare parts.
 Each installation consists of two gasfired turbine generators, one 32 MW and one 16.5 MW, with an aggregate nameplate capacity for all three installations of 145.5 MW.
-On December 13, 2006, AMP refinanced its obligations on the Line of Credit attributable to the purchase with the issuance of its \$13,120,000 Multi-Mode Variable Rate Combustion Turbine Project Revenue Bonds, Series 2006 (the "CT Bonds").
-On December 1, 2013, the outstanding CT Bonds were redeemed with the proceeds of a draw on the Line of Credit.
-Amounts drawn on the Line of Credit have since been repaid.
+The Combustion Turbine Project has no debt outstanding.